21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 1. Lay face down on the ground with your legs straight, and arms supporting your upper body.

-3. Raise until your elbows are locked, and pause for a moment at the top of the movement.
+3. Raise until your elbows are locked, and pause momentarily at the top.

-4. Now, lower your body under slow sustained motion, feeling the motion all the way down until your chest is very close to the ground.
+4. Take a slow, sustained motion to lower your body until your chest is very close to the ground.

 Tips

-• For more variations, you do incline push-ups, decline ups.
+• For more variations, you do incline push-ups and ups.

 Know More: 20 Different Types Of Push Ups For Mass And Strength